 Tactics:

-Tactic 1: Have UOE send regular emails to CCP students encouraging them to come to on campus events.
+Tactic 1: Have UOE send regular emails to CCP students encouraging them to come to on-campus events.
 This would not just be UOE simply forwarding messages to students but adding more information for the students.
 For example, words of encouragement, other CCP students attending, directions to the event, what the student can gain and more.
 UOE could also create and facilitate a GroupMe with the CCP students as another form of digital communication.
 This would be for specific things such as sending QR codes for events and other on-campus events/opportunities.
 This GroupMe would only allow UOE staff to send messages to students, students would not be able to respond.
 This would come with a welcome email a student signing up for a CCP class would receive to explain relevant details.

 Tactic 2: Create a group for the students in the CCP community.
 The group would be put together by UOE and can be optional but encouraged.
 Once joined, the student would have access to an additional GroupMe where they could build a community with the other CCP students.
 Students can start to build connections with other students making them feel more a part of the university community, creating a foundation at a university for them.
 There would be a group specifically for online students and in-person students allowing students to connect with each other that are taking courses through similar methods.
 Students can connect with the students in their groups to attend on-campus events together/meet-up.

 Tactic 3: Have UOE create a mentorship program for CCP students.
-CCP students would be paired with a current Kent State freshman/sophomore that is involved in extracurricular activities that they are interested in.
+CCP students would be paired with a current Kent State freshman/sophomore who is involved in extracurricular activities that they are interested in.
 There would be about 10-15 pairs, varying on the demand and access to resources.
-Some examples include USG, Flash Activities Board, PRSSA, Kent Wired and more.
-In order for student leaders to get involved, professors could send in recommendations and/or UOE could post to social media and through email that they are looking for possible freshmen and sophomore students who are interested in mentoring a current CCP student for the academic year.
+Some examples include USG, Flash Activities Board, PRSSA, student media and more.
+In order for student leaders to get involved, professors could send recommendations and/or UOE could post to social media and through email that they are looking for possible freshmen and sophomore students who are interested in mentoring a current CCP student for the academic year.
 The CCP student and the freshman and sophomore would have access to each other through email and a messaging app like GroupMe to use as a resource.
 Freshman and sophomore students would be chosen based on their leadership and involvement at Kent State.
 The CCP student would fill out a survey to be matched with a current freshman so that interests are the same.
 The CCP student and the freshman would meet once a month (in-person or virtually) and attend at least two events together on campus to create meaningful connections.

 Measurement: This objective will be measured by UOE keeping a detailed record of event announcement emails sent and how many RSVP/inquiries there are, counting how many CCP students joined the GroupMe group chat and counting how many CCP student and freshman/sophomore mentorship pairs there are.
 If UOE increases their engagement rate by 10%, this objective is a success.